MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster-powershell.md

 ### Step 3.1: Prepare drives

 Before you enable Storage Spaces Direct, ensure your permanent drives are empty.
-Run the following script to remove any old partitions or other data.
+Run the following script to remove any old partitions and other data.

 > [!NOTE]
 > Exclude any removable drives attached to a server node from the script.
 If you are running this script locally from a server node for example, you don't want to wipe the removable drive you might be using to deploy the cluster.